 - Simplicity is essential.

-- Self-organizing teams generate most value.
+- Self-organizing teams generate the most value.

 - Regularly reflect and adjust your way of work to boost effectiveness.
 [Evaluate your performance and identify room for improvement.]